 When Faculty Are Contacted by An Employer

-If you are contacted by an employer, please pass that information on to the CPI so we can offer that employer access to our entire range of services.
-If you are interested in having employers speak to your classes, present case studies, or meet one-on-one with your students, contact the CPI staff.
+If you are contacted by an employer, please pass that information on to the CCPD so we can offer that employer access to our entire range of services.
+If you are interested in having employers speak to your classes, present case studies, or meet one-on-one with your students, contact the CCPD staff.